By: Jeremy Neisser

 If you're going to run, you should maintain an incline of 5 to 6%.
 However, if you're going to walk, you should notch it up to 10%.
 A treadmill will give you the perk of creating patterns of inclination to suit your style perfectly.

 To simulate going downhill, all you have to do is bring the treadmill back to 0% inclination.
+Many treadmills have built-in programs that provide hill training workouts that simulate running up hills and downhills.

 How Often Should You Go Hill Running?